-Jaime Hernandez: Shortly after production commenced for 1860 dated Indian cents, the Philadelphia Mint transitioned to a slightly modified design.
+Jaime Hernandez: Shortly after production commenced for1860 dated Indian cents, the Philadelphia Mint transitioned to a slightly modified design.

+The Pointed Bust or the original design is much scarcer than the new rounded bust design.
 The Pointed Bust design is possibly about 6 times scarcer than the rounded bust design based on the population report figures.

 MS66: In MS66 grade they are seldom seen with possibly less than 10 examples available in this grade or higher.

-MS67: This is the ultimate grade with only one known MS67 graded coin, with none being graded higher.
+MS67: This is the ultimate grade with only one known MS67 graded coin with none being graded higher.

 © 1999 - 2014 Collectors Universe NASDAQ: CLCT